Here is a look at the life of Pervez Musharraf, former president of Pakistan.

 December 14 and 25, 2003 - Two assassination attempts on Musharraf’s life fail.

 January 1, 2004 - A vote of confidence in parliament allows Musharraf to remain in power until 2007.
-He gains the two-thirds of votes in parliament that he needs by promising to step down as head of the army at the end of 2004.
+He gains the votes he needs by promising to step down as head of the army at the end of 2004.

 October 6, 2007 - An unofficial vote count indicates Musharraf has won by a landslide in a presidential election.
 A number of parliamentarians boycotted the vote in both houses.